eGax/TrenchBroom_xtras_plus/games_wip/Quake-II-RE/readme.md

 ## Compiling

-From Paril's command line compile setups used on Q2RE retail maps.
+From Paril's compile setups used on Q2RE retail maps for compiling from the command line or a terminal:

 For BSP: `qbsp -gamedir ../../ -nostat -nopercent -q2bsp %*`